sabrinayose/dietan/README.md

 ## Project Name and Description
-### dietan
+### dietan : App for user to control calories intake
-Bangkit 2023 Batch 1 Capstone Project - App for user to control calories intake
+Bangkit 2023 Batch 1 Capstone Project
+Dietan is an android app, which can be your smart assistant to maintain healthy diets by defining your calorie needs, track your calories intake, also suggest you what to consume.
 </br>
 </br>